NIKIRZATOR/NIKIRZATOR/README.md

 - 👋 Hi, I’m Nick
-- 👀 I’m interested in volleyball, building arduino projects.
+- 👀 I’m interested in volleyball, building arduino projects
-- 🌱 I’m currently learning python, neural networks, back-end development and everything that I want to implement.
+- 🌱 I’m currently learning python, neural networks, back-end development and everything that I want to implement
 - 📫 How to reach me ... it`s not time yet
+- 📚 I have experience with languages like c/c++, c#, java, python

 <!---
 NIKIRZATOR/NIKIRZATOR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.